anitaposch/anita-grav/user/pages/04.blog/articles-2025/251021-farm-zimbabwe/251021-btc-business-zimbabwe.md

 # How Bitcoin Can Help Stabilize Zimbabwe's Businesses and Farms

-We are in Bulawayo where I interview Ethan, a farmer who not only raises fish, bees, and fruit but also mines and accepts bitcoin on his farm.
-<iframe width="100%" height="476" src="https://www.youtube.com/embed/G9PIM9IAVkY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-## From Solar to Sats
-A few years ago, Ethan contacted me from the UK.
-He wanted to try mining bitcoin on his remote farm in Zimbabwe using solar power.
-With some second-hand machines and free sunlight, the experiment worked.

-At first, the miners earned around 25 to 30 dollars a week.
-But more important than the money was the proof:
-- Bitcoin mining worked with solar energy.
-- Payments arrived automatically every day.
-- The sats could cross borders without permission.

-That experience convinced Ethan to find more use-cases for Bitcoin within his business - a farm in Bulawayo.
-It was his own “proof of work.”

-## Challenges and Security
-Running miners in Zimbabwe is not always easy.
-At one point, burglars stole the farm’s batteries, which forced Ethan to rebuild and add more security.
-Lithium batteries later became very expensive, but he continued improving the system step by step.
-Even with these challenges, he sees value in mining: not just earning bitcoin, but also using the heat from the machines to warm fish ponds and greenhouses in the future.
-In agriculture, nothing should go to waste.

 ## Why Bitcoin Matters in Zimbabwe
 Zimbabwe has changed its currency many times in just a few years.
 Each version lost immense value.
 Bitcoin survived them all.